In 2018, Squarespace and WordPress are still two of the biggest platforms for building a website, and for good reason.

 Editing your title tag, meta description, and image alt tags in WordPress is easy—as long as you install a good plugin like Yoast SEO.
 Their interface is intuitive, their recommended length for each tag is roughly correct, and their global settings are surprisingly powerful.
 Here’s what that looks like in Green Mountain Turf’s settings:

 On the other hand, Squarespace’s on page options are, frankly, pretty terrible.
 Many of their critical tags are tied to the page layout in annoying ways, and they change from theme to theme.
-For example, on Harris, which you can see live on All Star Clean Up’s website, the page’s title and meta description are automatically displayed as a heading on screen:
+On Harris, for example, the page’s title and meta description are automatically displayed as a heading on screen:

 But what if you want a description that sums up the page or highlights a unique selling point that isn’t unique to that specific page, but isn’t repeated on page verbatim?
 Well, you might be a slightly more sophisticated SEO practitione—and you’d also be out of luck.
 Bummer.